wintercms/docs/setup-configuration.md

 'loadModules' => ['System', 'Backend'], // Remove 'Cms' to not use the CMS module.
 ```

-This allows the root domain or subdomain that hosts your Winter CMS install to load up the Backend immediately when accessing the URL in your browser.
+This allows the root domain or subdomain that hosts your Winter CMS install to load up the backend immediately when accessing the URL in your browser.

 After making these changes, you may delete the `modules/cms` folder from your project, as they will no longer be required.